 According to research conducted by Gallup, around 17.2% of the workforce within most organizations is actively disengaged.
 The research also found that the cost of disengagement can be as much as 34% of an individual employee’s salary for an organization.

 A Harvard Business Review Report has stated that employee disengagement proves to be an extremely costly affair for the business community.
 In financial terms, disengagement costs anywhere around $450 and $500 billion each year.
-That is why companies need to actively seek ways to engage disengaged employees to ensure enhanced business growth.
+That is why companies need to actively seek ways to engage demotivated employees to ensure enhanced business growth.

 They might be amongst the most talented and highest-performing members of the workforce.